 Performance Management helps states do a better job of evaluating and improving their LIHEAP programs.
 This includes targeting resources to reduce energy burden and to maintain continuous home energy service for low-income households.
 LIHEAP performance measure data will also allow HHS to more consistently demonstrate national program results.

-In November 2014, HHS received approval from the federal Office of Management and Budget (OMB) to proceed with requiring state LIHEAP grantees to collect and report on four new performance measures related to home energy burden and continuity of home energy service.
+In November 2014, HHS received approval from the federal Office of Management and Budget (OMB) to proceed with requiring state LIHEAP grant recipients to collect and report on four new performance measures related to home energy burden and continuity of home energy service.
 See more here...

 The following resources related to LIHEAP business processes are included in the Virtual Library.
 Note: This list is not comprehensive.